Frequently Asked Questions

 - St. Anthony Work Camp (SAWC) (208) 624-3775

 If you plan on attending a parole hearing, we ask that you phone the Parole Commission office at (208) 334-2520 or email email@example.com at least 5 days prior to the hearing and let staff know you plan on attending.
 Please include a contact phone number for you and your relationship to the offender.

 For a list of requirements to enter an Idaho Department of Correction facility click here.
 You will not be required to go throught the application process, however, all other visiting rules do apply.

-If you are unable to attend and would like to submit documentation for the Commission to review (i.e. letters of support, letters of opposition, residence verification, employement verification, etc.) we encourage you to do so.
-These documents should be submitted to the Parole Commission office no later than 12:00 noon on the Friday prior to the hearing session beginning.
-Otherwise we cannot guarantee the information will get to the Commission in time for the hearing.
+If you are unable to attend and would like to submit documentation for the Commission to review (i.e. letters of support, letters of opposition, residence verification, employment verification, etc.) we encourage you to do so.
+Per IDAPA Rule 50.04.06b, all written documents and letters to be considered must be submitted seven (7) days in advance of the scheduled hearing to ensure they are considered.

 All information should be submitted to the Commission via email at firstname.lastname@example.org.

 - The inmate reaching their parole eligibility date.